Fleetwood v Pompey: away-day guide

 Get off the bus outside the Strawberry Gardens pub and the ground is a 10-15-minute walk away.

 If you travel to Blackpool North station, a taxi to Fleetwood will cost around Â£20.

 Bus services number 1 and 14 leave Blackpool town centre every 10Â minutes and pass near the ground.Â The journey to Fleetwood will take about 30Â minutes.

 The trams will be running north up the coast from Blackpool to Fleetwood on the 29th.

 They run every 20Â minutes and the journey will take about 40Â minutes.

 Get off the tram at Stanley Road in Fleetwood, which is about 200 yards from the ground.

-In Fleetwood town centre there are plenty of pubs, including a Wetherspoons, the Thomas Drummond, London Road, Fleetwood, FY7 6JE.
+In Fleetwood town centre there are plenty of pubs, including a Wetherspoons (the Thomas Drummond, London Street, FY7 6JE).

-A former Sunday school, it is named after Thomas Atkinson Drummond, who built most of the workers’ cottages and the churches in the new town of Fleetwood.
+It's a former Sunday school, named after Thomas Atkinson Drummond, who built most of the workers' cottages and the churches in the new town of Fleetwood.

 Alcohol is also available inside the stadium but only to away fans who have seating tickets in the Parkside Stand.